 Today, seniors are confronted with a healthcare landscape that is fragmented across disparate point solutions, tools and vendors, without an accessible, coordinated approach to comprehensive care delivery.
 Under the traditional Medicare fee-for-service ("FFS") model, seniors receive access to hospital insurance benefits ("Part A") and outpatient services ("Part B") directly from CMS.
 Original Medicare (Part A and B) does not include prescription drug coverage ("Part D"), and most seniors enrolled in original Medicare opt to obtain Part D and other protection for gaps in their coverage by purchasing costly Medicare supplement insurance plans.
 In contrast, Medicare Advantage plans are direct-to-consumer and provide a single point of care delivery for Part A, Part B and often Part D coverage.
 Medicare Advantage penetration of the Medicare market is rapidly increasing given the enhanced benefits and coverage that Medicare Advantage plans offer relative to traditional Medicare FFS.
-In 2023, approximately 51% of the Medicare eligible population, or approximately 31 million seniors, were enrolled in a Medicare Advantage plan.
+In 2023, approximately 51% of the Medicare Advantage plan.
 Industry projections have forecasted a continued increase in the Medicare Advantage penetration rate from approximately 51% to approximately 62% by 2033.